nettitude/PoshC2/README.md

 ## Issues / FAQs

-If you are experiencing any issues during the installation or use of PoshC2 please check the open issues tracking page within GitHub.
+If you are experiencing any issues that aren't solved by reading the documentation at https://poshc2.readthedocs.io, please check the open issues tracking page within GitHub.
 If this page doesn't have what you're looking for please open a new issue or issue a pull request.

 If you are looking for tips and tricks on PoshC2 usage and optimisation, you are welcome to join the slack channel below.